 The World Ranking List is a list of the best men and women skiers in each event ranked by performance.
-Under 14, Under 17, Under 21, 35+, 45+, 55+ and 65+ lists are also produced for skiers meeting the age criteria and based on skiing the appropriate age division rules.
-If a skier changes his age division, for natural transition from one age division to another (excluding Under 14 to Under 17) a Slalom score at 58, 55 or 52 will equal to a score at any slower speed of 55, 52 or 49.
-A Jump score will be accepted as it is regardless of speed/ramp height.
+Lists are also produced for skiers meeting the age criteria and based on skiing the appropriate age division rules (see rule 2.03 - Excluding U-10).

-Except for what is stated above, a Jump performance done in an age division different from that of belonging, will only be used in the Under 21 or Open Division Ranking List, regardless of the skier age, requested speed and ramp height.
+If a skier competes in a different age division, a Slalom score at 58, 55, 52 or 49 will be equal to a score at any slower speed of 55, 52, 49 or 46.
+A Tricks score will be accepted as it is.
+A Jump score will be accepted as it is regardless of speed/ramp height, except that, a Jump performance done in an age division different from the Natural Age Division, will only be used in the Under 21 or Open Division Ranking List, regardless of the skier age, requested speed and ramp height.

 The ranking is based on the average of each skiers' two best scores from two separate competitions and two separate sites.
 Only one score in each event is considered from each competition.
-Each IWWF Federation sanctions Record Capability or World Standings List competitions from which the performances are taken.
-Performances are taken from score books and submitted by the sanctioning Federation or Confederation.
+Each IWWF Federation sanction Record Capability or World Standings List competitions from which the performances are taken.
+Performances are taken from published results and submitted by the sanctioning Federation or Confederation.